knidarkness/epigma/README.md

 ## Launching

-Before launching you should run the back-end project from [epigma-be](https://github.com/knidarkness/epigma-be) repository.

 Then set its URI in the ```const.js``` as following: ```http://host:80/api/path```.

 To run this project run following commands in the root directory of the project: